sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 The kind-projector and the partial-unification are truly powerful features that push the limits of the type system of the Scala compiler.
 It lets us, the developers, abstract more of our work to reuse (compose) it easily, limit the scope of possibilities when we code (when everything is abstract, it's less bug-prone) and have the compiler tell us if the types make sense, all that without verbosity.

 They are heavily used in libraries because they need to be the most generic possible for us to work with them (and even with themselves..).
 But they will also find their ways into real projects and applications.
-You must be aware of what the partial-unification is, and consider the kind-projector as scalac native to use it where you should.
+You must be aware of what the partial-unification is, and consider the kind-projector as scalac native to use it where you should. :heart_eyes_cat:

 ---
 Summary {.summary}